cea-hpc/modules/doc/source/modulefile.rst

  * another *modulefile* alias

+.. mfcmd:: module-forbid [--not-user {user...}] [--not-group {group...}] modulefile...

+ Forbid *modulefile* to exclude it from available module search or module selection even if query refers to *modulefile* by its exact name.
+An error is obtained when a module evaluation query precisely refers to a forbidden module.
+This command should be placed in one of the :file:`modulecmd.tcl` rc files.

+ If ``--not-user`` option is set, forbidding is not applied if the username of the user currently running :file:`modulecmd.tcl` is part of the list of username specified.
+Following the same approach, if ``--not-group`` option is set, forbidding is not applied if current user is member of one the group specified.
+When both options are set, forbidding is not applied if a match is found for ``--not-user`` or ``--not-group``.

+ The :option:`--all` option set on :subcmd:`avail`, :subcmd:`aliases`,
+ :subcmd:`whatis` or :subcmd:`search` sub-commands does not unveil forbidden modules.

+ If a :mfcmd:`module-hide` and a :mfcmd:`module-forbid` commands target the same *modulefile*, the strongest hiding level is retained which means module is considered forbidden.

+ The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
+It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+ .. only:: html

+    .. versionadded:: 4.6

 .. mfcmd:: module-hide [--soft] [--not-user {user...}] [--not-group {group...}] modulefile...

  Hide *modulefile* to exclude it from available module search or module